yellowbyte/zero-footprint-opaque-predicates/README.md

 * Cannot obfuscate code that contains recursive calls.
 This is a limitation of one of our dependencies, Frama-C
   * stated in [Frama-C's website under the "Technical Notes" section](https://www.frama-c.com/fc-plugins/eva.html).
-* NOTE: the following restrictions are due to our approach of parsing Frama-C's output.
-A custom Frama-C plugin will avoid them (check todos.md).
 * Target C file cannot condense if statement or for loop to one line.
 This is because the value set identified by Frama-C will be for the code inside that one line if statement or for loop, but the corresponding synthesized opaque predicate will be outside of the one line if statement or for loop when inserted into the source code.